martyanovandrey/martyanovandrey/README.md

 ### Hi there 👋
-My name is Martyanov Andrey and i'm frond-end developer.
+My name is Martyanov Andrey and i'm front-end developer.

 🔭 I’m currently working with my team on a canvas [quiz game](https://github.com/Fargo-praktikum/game)